name/anki-cards/README.md

 ### Automatic Indexing

-- Enable automatic indexing: Automatically find cards when Obsidian opens
+- Enable automatic indexing: Automatically find cards when the app opens

 ## Tips and Best Practices

 - **Organize Related Cards**: Keep related flashcards in the same note for better context
 - **Use Markdown Formatting**: Take advantage of formatting to make your cards more effective
-- **Regular Reviews**: Make reviewing cards part of your daily Obsidian workflow
+- **Regular Reviews**: Make reviewing cards part of your daily workflow
 - **Adjust Settings**: Fine-tune the SRS algorithm based on your learning style

 ## FAQ